 Select the Right Major in College

 Grades are important, so it pays to choose a major in which you can do well.
 Don’t worry if it’s not related to the healthcare profession.
 Lots of prospective physician’s major in fields like history, engineering, business, literature, and other non-sciences.
 If you don’t major in a science, be sure to pick up the essential pre-med requirements as electives or summer courses.
+Check out this article on preparing for the Universal Clinical Aptitude Test required by most UK medical schools.

 Put Volunteer Work on Your Resume